 In the early stages of this disease, an individual with Alzheimer’s will begin to experience occasional confusion and forgetfulness, but, as time goes on and the disease becomes more aggressive, the effects an individual will experience will become increasingly worse.
 As memory loss increases, individuals with Alzheimer’s disease will begin to misplace things, and they may also start to forget the names of family members or friends.
 Their sense of time and place will become disrupted and they may find themselves easily lost in places that were once familiar to them.
 Additionally, they may have difficulties expressing themselves or following a conversation.
 It is also not uncommon for individuals with Alzheimer’s disease to experience changes in their personality, suddenly showing signs of aggression, distrust, depression, and anxiety.
 Over time, in the later stages of this disease, an individual will be unable to take care of themselves, ultimately requiring help for things such as cooking, balancing a checkbook, or getting themselves dressed each day.

-At Cross Creek Hospital, we are devoted to providing everyone who seeks our care for Alzheimer’s disease with the respect and dignity that they deserve.
+At Cross Creek Hospital, an Alzheimer’s treatment center in Austin, we are devoted to providing everyone who seeks care at our hospital for Alzheimer’s disease with the respect and dignity that they deserve.
 Our all-encompassing goal for treatment is to help men and women improve their overall functioning by helping them to stabilize and to continue their recovery with new tools that they will be taught in the treatment setting.
 We are proud to be able to achieve this goal by utilizing the structure and processes of a treatment model that combines cognitive-behavioral therapy, experiential therapies, and didactic therapies.

-The following methods for care may be incorporated into the individualized treatment plans that are given to each adult and senior adult who are engaged in services at Cross Creek Hospital:
+The following methods for care at our center may be incorporated into the individualized treatment plans that are given to each adult and senior adult who are engaged in services at Cross Creek Hospital:

-Individual therapy: This individual case consultation will occur at a minimum of once each week, but additional sessions can be added whenever needed or deemed beneficial to the patient.
+Individual therapy: This individual case consultation will occur at a minimum of once each week, but additional sessions can be added whenever needed or deemed beneficial to the patient at our treatment center.
 Various members of our patients’ treatment teams, including their assigned individual therapists, provide such consultations and provide patients a time to meet one-to-one to discuss any concerns they have, process through various emotions they are experiencing, and to track treatment goals.